When does the 2020 Aspiring Conversations programme launch?

 Can I bring a baby into a session?

-A baby or young child that can sit quietly on your lap is permitted.
+A baby or young child who can sit quietly on your lap is permitted, but keep in mind that Aspiring Conversations is a series of talks, so our audience needs a quiet auditorium.
 Out of respect for others we would ask you to move out of the auditorium if your child becomes unsettled.

-Can I get something to eat and drink at all venues?
+Can I get something to eat and drink at the venue?

-The Lake Wanaka Centre has a selection of food and drink, and a coffee cart out front.
+The Lake Wanaka Centre has a selection of food and drink.

 Can I buy a festival T-shirt?